awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/iclr-2021-syn2real-eng.md

 ## 2. Motivation

-In this section, you need to cover the motivation of the paper including _related work_ and _main idea_ of the paper.

 ### Related work

-Please introduce related work of this paper.
-Here, you need to list up or summarize strength and weakness of each work.

 Note this related work is seperated in two categories: **first for task, second for learning framework**.